Sitemap Event Validation

 channel | The engagement channel that generated the event.
 For Web SDK-generated events, the channel is always Web . |

-The Event Stream table also includes the following additional fields that provide more information about a specific event, Web SDK and web page performance, and help you identify the root cause of Web SDK errors.
+The Event Stream table also includes these additional fields that provide details about specific events, Web SDK and web page performance, and help identify the root cause of Web SDK errors.

 Type | Field | Description |